 Another option is to offer a discount on future sessions for referrals.
 Nutritionist, Ashleigh Norris, does this by offering clients $25 off their next consultation for everyone they refer to her.

 You can also offer nutrition resources as a referral incentive such as a personalized recipe book or customized 7-day meal plan.
-That Clean Life for Business makes it super quick and easy to build these valuable resources so you can easily offer a referral incentive without having to spend a ton of time on it.

 How to Ask for Client Referrals

 Asking clients for referrals is not something that comes naturally to most nutrition professionals.
 But your referral incentive will only work for you if your clients actually know about it!